Echocardiography for Children

 the skin (cyanosis) or a heart murmur.

-- Checking the heart because of other congenital problems
+Checking the heart because of other congenital problems related to it

 What are the risks of echocardiography for a child?

 Echocardiography does not have any risks.
-If you child needs relaxation medicine (sedation),
+If your child needs relaxation medicine

 How do I get my child ready for echocardiography?